Akilaydin/Facts/README.md

-Sure, below is an example of how your `README.md` could look like:

----

 # OriGames.Facts

 This project serves as a comprehensive guide to learn ASP.NET Core.
 The project consists of several projects targeting different aspects of ASP.NET Core: